AhmedAmrAbdellatif1/Multi-Clock-Domain-System/ALU/README.md

 # Arithmetic Logic Unit (ALU) Block

 ## Overview
-The Arithmetic Logic Unit (ALU) is a fundamental component of our multi-clock domain mini-processor system.
+The Arithmetic Logic Unit (ALU) is a fundamental component of our multi-clock domain system.
 It plays a critical role in executing various arithmetic and logic operations, enabling the processor to perform tasks such as addition, subtraction, logical AND, logical OR, and more.

 ## Block Description
 The ALU block is responsible for the following key functions: